twitchy-ears/ao3-wrapped/README.md

 --sleep
 ```

-Importantly the default of ```--max-history-pages``` is 100.
-If you have more than 100 pages of history in the past year you will need to turn this up or things will get missed.

-If you get a timeout during loading the history (before the output starts to include ```<Work [title]>``` lines then you need to turn up your ```--history-sleep``` option.

-Once you have the history the main bit of code (tag retrieval) knows how to cope with timeouts and it sleeps for ```--rate-limit-pause``` seconds before trying again (default 180)
+However the history retrieval code and the work details retrieval code *should* know how to cope with failures and retry properly.

 # Output

 Expect to see something that looks like this:

 ```
-Gathering up tags/works for user UserNameGoesHere in the year 2020
+Gathering up tags/works for user Usernamein the year 2020 Retrieving up to 100 pages of history with 3 seconds between each one, please be patient.
-<Work [This was a good fic]> - 30 times - 2020-12-03
-<Work [This fic was okay]> - 3 times - 2020-11-30
-<Work [This fic was alright]> - 5 times - 2020-11-12
-...
-etc

-zb---------- RESULTS ----------
+Output will be dumped to 'Username_2020-12-04_12-16-14.txt' Total fics this year found in history: 400
+1/400: Retrieving data for '<Work [This was a good fic]>' (viewed 30 times, last: 2020-12-04) 2/400: Retrieving data for '<Work [This fic was okay]>' (viewed 3 times, last: 2020-12-04) 3/400: Retrieving data for '<Work [This fic was alright]>' (viewed 5 times, last: 2020-12-04) .. etc

----------- Top 10 tags ----------
+---------- RESULTS ----------

-Fluff: 250
-Angry Politics!: 100
-Emotional Hurt/Comfort: 60
-Angst: 50
-Hurt/Comfort: 40
-etc.

----------- Top 10 works ----------
+---------- Top 10 Works ----------

-<Work [This was a good fic]>: 30
+'This was a good fic' (https://archiveofourown/works/123456): 30 ...
-<Work [Also this one]>: 25
-<Work [This was groovy]>: 20
-...
 etc
 ```